Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

 6. After saving, you'll see your webhook details including the **Webhook ID**
 7. Copy the **Webhook ID** as you'll need it for the Hafaloha admin settings

+#### How PayPal Webhook Verification Works

+PayPal uses a different approach than Stripe for webhook verification:

+1. PayPal includes several HTTP headers in each webhook notification:
+   - `PAYPAL-TRANSMISSION-ID`: A unique identifier for the transmission
+   - `PAYPAL-TRANSMISSION-TIME`: The timestamp of when the notification was sent
+   - `PAYPAL-TRANSMISSION-SIG`: The actual signature of the transmission
+   - `PAYPAL-CERT-URL`: The URL to PayPal's public certificate
+   - `PAYPAL-AUTH-ALGO`: The algorithm used to generate the signature

+2. Our application uses these headers along with the **Webhook ID** to verify that the webhook notification is authentic and hasn't been tampered with.

+3. Unlike Stripe, PayPal doesn't use a "Webhook Secret" - instead, the **Webhook ID** is the key piece of information needed for verification.

 ### 4. Configure Hafaloha Admin Settings

 1. Log in to your Hafaloha admin dashboard